Black Heart Foundation (UK) Limited

 Overview

-The Black Heart Foundation (UK) Limited (Charity No. 1136813) was founded by Ric Lewis, Executive Chairman and Chief Investment Officer of Tristan Capital Partners, who was previously named the most influential black person in Britain.
+The Black Heart Foundation (UK) Limited (Charity No. 1136813) was founded by Ric Lewis, Executive Chairman and Chief Investment Officer of Tristan Capital Partners, who was named the most influential black person in Britain in 2019.
 Established to administer grants for the benefit of underprivileged and under-resourced children with an emphasis on education and health, the Foundation has allocated more than £7.5 million in grants, awards and scholarships since its inception.
 In the financial year ending April 2024, the Foundation had total income of £1.26 million and spent £741,271 on charitable activities.
-The Foundation operates two distinct programs: the Black Heart Scholars Programme (launched 2013) providing gap-funding to individual students, and a proactive organizational grant-making program supporting community initiatives.
+The Foundation operates two distinct programmes: the Black Heart Scholars Programme (launched 2013) providing gap-funding to individual students, and a proactive organisational grant-making programme supporting community initiatives.
 The Foundation gained significant momentum following its successful “Each Day.
-Every Day” campaign launched in 2020 in response to the Black Lives Matter movement, which helped double scholarship recipients and raised over £500,000 in the first week.
-To date, the Foundation has funded over 500 scholars (adding 400 in the last 24 months alone), with 75% from black and ethnic minority backgrounds and 66% identifying as female, studying at over 160 different institutions.
+Every Day” campaign launched in 2020 in response to the Black Lives Matter movement, which helped double scholarship recipients and reached over £500,000 in total in the first week (£250,000 raised from supporters, matched pound-for-pound by the Board).
+To date, the Foundation has funded over 850 scholars, with 75% from black and ethnic minority backgrounds and 66% identifying as female, studying at over 160 different institutions.

 Funding Priorities